-Roasted Butternut Squash Salad with Cranberries and Candied Pecans
+Arugula Salad with Roasted Butternut Squash, Cranberries, and Candied Pecans

 This sweet-tart winter salad is a simple way to add elegance to a weeknight dinner.
 The recipe comes from The Hadassah Everyday Cookbook: Daily Meals for the Contemporary Jewish Kitchen (Rizzoli, 2011) by Leah Koenig.

 Yield: serves 4-6

 - 1 <sup>1</sup>⁄<sub>2</sub> cups butternut squash, peeled and cut into ½-inch cubes

 - 2 tbsp. brown sugar